MMT League Rules

 15.5 Under dispensation provided to Unions by the IRB, where these rolling substitutions Regulations conflict with the Laws of the Game these Regulations shall take precedence.

 - UNCONTESTED SCRUMS PRERMIER and DIVISION 1

-16.1 In Division 1 or 2 if a team opts for uncontested scrums prior to the start of the match that team will be required to remove a player from the field and play with not more than fourteen players
+16.1 In the Premier Division or Division 1 if a team opts for uncontested scrums prior to the start of the match that team will be required to remove a player from the field and play with not more than fourteen players.

 If after the start of the game that team brings on a player that allows the scrums to be contested they will be allowed to field not more than fifteen players.